pkp/learning-ojs/en/roles_in_ojs.md

 The OJS workflow revolves around different roles for different users, allowing them access to different parts of the workflow, and different permissions and responsibilities.

-Major roles include Site Administrator, Journal Manager, Editor, Section Editor, Reviewer, Copyeditor, Layout Editor, and Proofreader.
+Major roles include Site Administrator, Journal Manager, Editor, Section Editor, Reviewer, Copyeditor, Layout Editor, Proofreader, and Reader.

 OJS 3 also includes additional roles such as Translator and Designer.
 You can also create new roles or rename existing ones.
 More information on configuring roles is available in Chapter 5.